Why do the toggles sometimes seem stiff or difficult to operate?

 Note: Toggles may only be activated when the handles and jaws are in the closed position.
 Failure to do so may damage the instrument.

 Sizes, Suture Lengths, and Materials

-The Endo Stitch™ single use suturing device is available in 2 sizes – 10 mm and 10 mm short.
+The Endo Stitch™ single use suturing device is 10 mm.
 It includes a choice of four suture materials – Surgidac™, Polysorb™, Bralon™, and Softsilk™ – available in two suture lengths – 7" for intracorporeal knot tying and 48" for extracorporeal knot tying.